THE BYLAWS OF

-2.21 Active-for-Life.
-They have been invited and initiated, and have paid the Active-for-Life membership fee or have been accorded this status by the action of the Board of Directors of the Society (to be referred to as “the Board”).
-Active-for-Life members who wish to remain active chapter members must continue to pay any required chapter dues, as determined by this chapter.
+2.2 Life members are those who have been invited and initiated and have paid the life membership fee or have been accorded this status by the action of the Board.
+Life members of the Society who wish to remain active chapter members must continue to pay any required chapter dues, as determined by each chapter.

-2.23 Honorary.
-A nonmember (not an alumnus, alumna, employee, or student of the college or university) who has achieved eminence in some academic, creative, intellectual or other career endeavor may be nominated for Honorary Membership by a member or by this chapter.
-Upon the payment of the cost of five years’ national membership dues in Phi Kappa Phi, and upon approval by a Board subcommittee appointed by the Society President, the individual will receive an Honorary Membership in Phi Kappa Phi and an honorary member certificate.
-This chapter may choose to honor a member by purchasing an Active-for-Life membership.
+2.32 A nonmember (not an alumnus/alumna, employee, or student of the chapter’s institution) who has achieved eminence in some academic, creative, intellectual or other career endeavor may be nominated for honorary membership by a member, chapter, or the Board.
+The individual will receive a life membership in Phi Kappa Phi and an honorary member certificate.

-3.1 Undergraduate students in any department of Austin Peay State University who have completed at least 24 semester hours or the equivalent, and
+3.1 Undergraduate students in any department at Austin Peay State University who have completed at least 24 semester hours or the equivalent at that institution, and

 3.11 who, in their junior year, rank academically in the upper 7.5 percent of the class, after completing at least two academic years or 72 semester hours or the equivalent, or